Real industry skills training at no cost.

 Participating Business, Owner of Mama Sambusa

 Real skill building.
 Real businesses.
-Real experience!
+Real impact.

 Take a moment to meet the first cohort of the ULMS Youth Web Design program!
 Students in this program worked hard to establish a web presence for 16 local business by learning how to building custom websites for each business.